(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 The next label from skeptics is that homeopathy is nothing but faith healing.
 Homeopathy has worked a million times for those who did not believe in it.
 Also, babies, domestic and wild animals, respond to homeopathy; proving homeopathy to be more than placebo therapy.

-Cases of Hepatitis C, for example, where objective parameter such as a drastic reduction in viral load after homeopathic medicines; is very hard to achieve with faith healing.
+Cases of Hepatitis C, for example, where objective parameters such as a drastic reduction in viral load after homeopathic medicines; are very hard to achieve with faith healing.

 The skeptics should try out homeopathy, I suggest.